 Retinol, a derivative of Vitamin A, is known for its amazing ability to dramatically improve the appearance of the skin.
 Reinol was originally prescribed in high doses for the treatment of acne and keratosis pilaris, a common skin condition in which a protein in the skin called keratin forms hard plugs within hair follicles.

 Today, Retinol is often used as an anti-aging treatment to smooth away wrinkles, decrease fine lines, even out rough spots and bring back a natural color and tone to the skin – and yes, there are dozens of products to choose from.
 However, while the benefits of Retinol are proven, products containing the ingredient can have adverse affects, such as photosensitivity, skin dryness, redness and peeling, so take care when using these products.

-A Retinol cream is a product that is used to moisturize and condition skin as well as improve skin problems and blemishes such as acne, wrinkles and abnormal pigmentations.
-Creams are thicker than lotions but less oily and adherent than serums or oils.
-They should be applied in the evenings as part of a routine skin care application for maximum efficacy.
+Retinol creams are used to moisturize and condition.
+They also help to improve skin problems and blemishes such as acne, wrinkles and abnormal pigmentation.
+Retinol creams should be applied in the evenings as part of an anti-aging and corrective routine for maximum efficacy.

 Lotions are a more liquid form of creams.
 They are most commonly used to moisturize and nourish everyday dryness, reduce signs of aging and improve the look of sun damaged skin.
 Use these throughout the day, or anytime your skin feels dehydrated or itchy.
 Best when applied after showering or bathing.